 Let us begin by saying that flying with a baby bump is perfectly safe if you are enjoying a healthy pregnancy and following your doctor’s advice.
-The best time to travel is perhaps the second trimester when you are over morning sickness and the belly is not too large to make it uncomfortable for you to manoeuvre in the airport.
-However, this is valid only if everything is going perfectly with your pregnancy.
+The best time to travel is perhaps the second trimester when you are over morning sickness and the belly is not too large and not too uncomfortable for you.
+However, this is valid only if everything is going perfectly well with your pregnancy.

 If you must travel, consult with your doctor to find out if your current health condition permits you to fly and whether he can assure you are ‘fit to fly.’
 However, keep in mind that even if you are perfectly okay now, you never know when a medical emergency may arise.
 You will not only be risking your life but also that of your baby’s.

 Here are some important things to consider when flying while you are pregnant.

 Get clearance from your doctor before your trip

 Visit your doctor a few weeks before you plan to travel abroad and get a clearance for any chronic medical condition you may have.
 For example, if you have thyroid, diabetes, or blood pressure problems, get the tests done to ensure that your condition is under control.

 Ask your doctor about nausea, gas, and diarrhea remedies that can help you during your travel.
 Additionally, you may also ask for pre-flight diets and prenatal care at your destination.